-- That the Board of Directors of Mesa Water does hereby delegate authority to the District Treasurer to invest and reinvest funds pursuant to all applicable laws, statutes, and regulations of the State of California as set forth in this Resolution.
-The Board of Directors reserves the right to provide for delegation of investment authority in the future by way of resolution or by motion. - That the revised Statement of Investment Policy of Mesa Water is hereby adopted as set forth in Exhibit "A" attached to this Resolution, which is incorporated by this reference and shall be deemed to be effective on December 14, 2017 and every fiscal year hereafter unless changed or modified by further action of this Board of Directors.
+- That the Board does hereby delegate authority to the Treasurer/CFO to invest and reinvest funds pursuant to all applicable laws, statutes, and regulations of the State as set forth in this Resolution.
+The Board reserves the right to provide for delegation of investment authority in the future by way of resolution or by motion. - Section 2.
+That the revised Statement of Investment Policy of Mesa Water is hereby adopted as set forth in Exhibit "A" attached to this Resolution, which is incorporated by this reference and shall be deemed to be effective as of April 27, 2021 and every fiscal year hereafter unless changed or modified by further action of this Board.

 Section 3.
-That Resolution No. 1431 of Mesa Water is rescinded effective December 14, 2017.
+That Resolution No. 1506 of Mesa Water is superseded effective April 27, 2021.

-ADOPTED, SIGNED, and APPROVED this 14th day of December 2017 by a roll call vote.
+ADOPTED, SIGNED, and APPROVED this 27th day of April 2021 by a roll call vote.

-AYES:

-DePasquale, Dewane, Fisler, Bockmiller, Atkinson
+AYES: DIRECTORS: Atkinson, Fisler, Dewane, DePasquale

+Darua

-NOES:
+NOES: DIRECTORS: Bockmiller

-ABSENT: